imager-io/imager/README.md

 ## Bugs, Confusion, Performance Issues
 Just use the GitHub issue form.

 Regarding performance, Imager may be ‘slower’ but it shouldn’t be ‘too slow’.
-Kindly open a new issue if such is the case for you.
+Kindly open a new issue if the latter is the case for you.

 ## Other Miscellaneous